 Phew!
 That was a lot of information!

-Now that we’ve gone over what each of these filters is, I recommend you set your filters exactly like mine.
+Now that we’ve gone over what each of these filters is within my Jungle Scout review, I recommend you set your filters exactly like mine.

 Once you’re done, move on to the next section.